pfroud/rollercoaster-designer/README.md

 ![Diagram of classes](images for readme/diagram.JPG?raw=true)

-**Track:** a sequence of Pieces; the main class of the project.
+**Track:** the main class of the project

--  Holds an array of Pieces plus Supports and start and end coordinates.
+-  Holds an array of Pieces, which you see as a roller coaster track
-- Manages adding Pieces through`Track.insertPiece(piece)`, where piece is either a single Piece or an array of Peices.
+- Manages adding Pieces through`Track.insertPiece(piece)`, where `piece` is either a single Piece object or an array of Pieces.
 Each Piece must be moved and rotated to lign up with the previous one.
 - Also manages deleting Pieces.
 - Location: [`scripts/Track.js`](scripts/Track.js)